Post overview: Local’s take on the best spots to find cherry blossoms in New York City.

 Best Time to Visit Union Square Park for Cherry Blossoms in NYC: Mid-late April.

 Situated along the Hudson River in the Upper West Side, Riverside Park is often considered Manhattan’s most scenic waterfront park and I can’t say I disagree.

 Stretching from west 59th Street to 181st Street, the park spans 400 acres.
 It’s full of healthy trees that offer ample shade, plenty of park benches, and even has some charming gardens to explore (like the famous garden shot at the end of You’ve Got Mail).

 This is also one of the best spots to find cherry blossoms in New York City.
-Indeed, a 4-mile portion of the esplanade is refereed to as the Cherry Walk for a reason.
+Indeed, a 4-mile portion of the esplanade is referred to as the Cherry Walk for a reason.

 Extending from 100th to 125th Street, a beautiful wide path gives way to striking cherry blossom trees that impress visitors year after year.
 You’ll find Kwanzan trees blooming alongside Crabapple trees, it’s a sight to behold, which is why this is one of the best spots for cherry blossoms in NYC.